GoogleChrome/web.dev/src/site/content/en/blog/building-a-switch-component/index.md

 %}

 I thought this decoupled orchestration worked out well.
-The thumb element is only concerned with 1 style, a `translateX` position.
+The thumb element is only concerned with one style, a `translateX` position.
 The input can manage all the complexity and calculations.

 {% Aside %} This reminds me of [reactive state